-The Fund and a separate series of Trust for Advised Portfolios with a name identical to the Fund (the "Predecessor Fund") served as parties to a reorganization that occurred on January 19, 2024, whereby the Predecessor Fund transferred all of its assets to the Fund in exchange for shares of the Fund, and the assumption by the Fund of all of the liabilities of the Predecessor Fund (the "Reorganization").
-Prior to the Reorganization, the Fund was a "shell" fund with no assets and had not yet commenced operations.
-As of the Reorganization, the Fund has adopted the performance history of the Predecessor Fund, which was also advised by the Adviser and had the same investment objective and the same strategies as the Fund.
+The Fund and a separate series of Trust for Advised Portfolios with a name identical to the Fund (the "Predecessor Fund") were parties to a reorganization that occurred on January 19, 2024, whereby the Predecessor Fund transferred all of its assets to the Fund in exchange for shares of the Fund, and the assumption by the Fund of all of the liabilities of the Predecessor Fund (the "Reorganization").
+As of the Reorganization, the Fund has adopted the performance history of the Predecessor Fund, which was also advised by the Advisor and had the same investment objective and the same strategies as the Fund.